-Suicide is rare in children before puberty and is mainly a problem of adolescence, particularly between the ages of 15 and 19, and of adulthood (see Suicidal Behavior).
+Suicide is rare in children before puberty and is mainly a problem of adolescence, particularly between the ages of 15 and 19, and of adulthood.
 However, preadolescent children do commit suicide, and this potential problem must not be overlooked.

-In the United States, suicide is the second or third leading cause of death in adolescents.
+In the United States, suicide is the second leading cause of death in 10- to 24-year-olds and the 9th leading cause of death among 5- to 11-year-olds.
 It results in 2,000 deaths per year.
+Suicide has had a particularly large impact on the black community, as the rate nearly doubled in black elementary school children between 1993 and 2012.
 It is also likely that a number of the deaths attributed to accidents, such as those due to motor vehicles and firearms, are actually suicides.

 Among adolescents in the United States, boys outnumber girls in completed suicide by more than 4 to 1.
 However, girls are 2 to 3 times more likely to attempt suicide.

+Suicidal thoughts do not always lead to suicidal behavior, but they are a risk factor for suicidal behavior.
 Several factors typically interact before suicidal thoughts become suicidal behavior.
-Very often, there is an underlying mental health disorder and a stressful event that triggers the behavior.
+Very often there is an underlying mental health disorder and a stressful event that triggers the behavior.
 Stressful events include

 However, such stressful events are fairly common among children and rarely lead to suicidal behavior if there are no other underlying problems.